 New Therapies and Drugs

 Before testing any new medicine or therapy on human subjects, the drug developers apply for permission to run clinical studies by submitting an application.
-These applications summarize manufacturing information, scientific information available about the product, investigational plan and analyses to achieve study objectives, and information about the intention of the trial.
-Also, with the development program proceeding, the application needs to update for every new study.
-In addition, a number of key documents teams need to run the clinical studies.
+These applications summarize manufacturing information, scientific information available about the product, investigational plan, analyses to achieve study objectives, and information about the intention of the trial.
+Also, with the development program proceeding, the application needs to be updated for every new study.
+In addition, a number of key documents are needed to run the clinical studies.
 For all this, drug developers need medical writers to write and edit such documents.

 Clinical Trials